IBM CHQ Human Resources, August 2017 -- Present

-- Lead projects that develop advanced and cognitive people analytics to address various aspects of HR, including talent acquisition, talent development, talent retention and talent management.
+Lead projects that develop advanced/cognitive people analytics and solutions to address various aspects of employee lifecycle, including talent acquisition, talent engagement, talent development, talent retention, talent growth and talent deployment.

 IBM GBS, May 2016 -- July 2017